aldenm01/stat386-projects/_posts/2022-10-21-Dataset-post.md

 ### Part 2: Joining Data

 While the data created by the above two code chunks is good, I want to increase the versatility of this data.
 In addition to the growth rates of the characters, I think it's also important to include their class, origin game, and how many spaces they can move on the map.
-Being able to analyze different units based on class is vital for the game design of Fire Emblem, since it is important to make sure that knights in heavy armor do not raise their Speed stat too much, or not increase strength enough, as it breaks the immersion that the unit is wearing heavy armor.
+Being able to analyze different units based on class is vital for the game design of Fire Emblem, since it is important to make sure that knights in heavy armor do not raise their Speed stat too much, or not increase strength enough as it breaks the immersion that the unit is wearing heavy armor.

 ![image](https://user-images.githubusercontent.com/112586829/197306197-13cc3c4f-78f0-45b2-97e7-6a864a155a5b.png)

 **(As you can see, this knight has higher speed than defense!)**

-Luckily, serenesforests.net has datasets for this too.
-This is one of the webpages that has tables with these variables, but I will also post a picture of what the dataframe looks like for reference.  https://serenesforest.net/radiant-dawn/characters/base-stats/
+Luckily, serenesforests.net has datasets with these variables.
+I will also post a picture of what the dataframe looks like for reference.  https://serenesforest.net/radiant-dawn/characters/base-stats/

 ![image](https://user-images.githubusercontent.com/112586829/197306425-ff355bb4-efae-42e6-9fc1-3c96a0a829c0.png)

-Since both tables have the exact same values for the name, I wanted to be sure to do an inner join where the 'Name' column was the index, since the Name columns all match.
-I did this for each game's table.
+Since both tables have the exact same values for the name, I wanted to be sure to do an inner join where the 'Name' column was the index, since the 'Name' row values are the same in both datasets.

 Here's the code chunk and the resulting table.